MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/system-requirements.md

 ### IP address assignment

-There are two options for assigning IP addresses in an Azure Stack HCI cluster: an automatic DHCP assignment or a combination of DHCP and static IP assignments.
-For both options, it's recommended that you configure three to five highly available control plane nodes.
-In addition, each option has it's own set of requirements.
+As part of a successful AKS on Azure Stack HCI deployment, we recommend that you configure a virtual IP pool range with your DHCP server.
+It is also recommended that you configure three to five highly available control plane nodes for all your workload clusters.

 > [!NOTE]
 > Using static IP address assignments alone is not supported.
-You must use either DHCP or a combination of DHCP and static IP address assignments.
+You must configure a DHCP server as part of this preview release.

-#### Use DHCP
+#### DHCP
-If you are planning to use DHCP for assigning IP addresses throughout the cluster, follow these requirements:
+Follow these requirements while using DHCP for assigning IP addresses throughout the cluster:

  - The network must have an available DHCP server to provide TCP/IP addresses to the VMs and the VM hosts.
 The DHCP server should also contain network time protocol (NTP) and DNS host information.